city-of-saint-louis/gis-asset-manager-ui/README.md

 ### **Use Custom Elements in HTML**

-Once the ArcGIS Maps SDK for JavaScript and the GIS Asset Chooser are in place, simply use the custom elements in your HTML and pass the necessary property values to both elements as needed.
+Once the ArcGIS Maps SDK for JavaScript and the GIS Asset Manager are in place, simply use the custom elements in your HTML and pass the necessary property values to both elements as needed.

 **_Note: Remember to quote all attribute values in HTML, even for numbers and booleans.
 For example: `zoom="12"`, `show-search="true"`._**